Welcome to today's edition of the Rush 24-7 podcast.

 They all did their homework, and I got D's and F's.

-Well, everybody that told me they weren't gonna watch the State of the Union ended up watching it.
+Well, everybody that told me they weren't going to watch the State of the Union ended up watching it, which means I ending not having to, but I did.

 And I'll tell you what I thought of it, folks.

-I disagreed with everything the president said, pretty much in terms of his policies.
+I disagreed with everything the president said, pretty much, in terms of his policies.

 I disagree with everything he said, but that was a great speech.